malavneha/ai-clinical-decision-making-support-system/README.md

 An AI-powered Clinical Decision Support System (CDSS) that predicts whether a diabetic patient is at risk of hospital readmission using Machine Learning.
 The application provides real-time predictions, interactive dashboards, hospital analytics, and downloadable clinical reports.

+[Research Prototype — Not for Clinical Use:-
+This system is intended for research and educational demonstration.
+It has not been clinically validated and should not replace professional clinical judgment.]

 ---
 What does it do?
 Patient data → AI risk prediction → decision-support information → analytics